cvet/fonline/README.md

 * Common: improve valgrind
 * Common: add behaviour for SDL_WINDOW_ALWAYS_ON_TOP
 * Common: move defines to const and enums
-* Common: don't use rtti and remove from compilation options
+* Common: don't use rtti/typeid and remove from compilation options?
-* Common: wrap fonline code to namespace
+* Common: wrap fonline code to namespace?
-* Common: fix LINK : warning LNK4044: unrecognized option '/INCREMENTAL:NO'; ignored
-* Common: fix LINK : warning LNK4044: unrecognized option '/MANIFEST:NO'; ignored
 * Common: fix build warnings for all platforms
 * Common: enable threating warnings as errors
-* Common: sound and video preprocessing move to editor
 * Common: id and hash to 8 byte integer
-* Common: add to copyrigths for https://github.com/taka-no-me/android-cmake
-* Common: make all depedencies as git submodules?
 * Common: research about std::string_view
 * Common: research about std::filesystem
 * Common: compile with -fpedantic